 Most of us think we’re recycling correctly, but often we’re getting the basics wrong.
 Unfortunately, chucking even one non-recyclable item into your yellow bin can cause an otherwise-OK batch of recyclables to go to landfill.
 First, check your council’s website for info on what can be recycled.
 Most of the time, it’s packaging, paper, cardboard and aluminium foil.
 (Tip: rinse food containers before you throw them in.)
-Clean, dry, soft plastics can be recycled through the REDcycle program – many supermarkets have REDcycle-friendly bins, including New World.
+Clean, dry, soft plastics can be recycled through the REDcycle program – many supermarkets have REDcycle-friendly bins.
 Find out more about REDcycle bins here.

-New Zealand households throw away roughly one in five bags of groceries.
+Australian households throw away roughly one in five bags of groceries.
 That’s a lot of food being binned!
 To cut down on wastage, start by planning meals and only shopping for what you know you’ll be making.
 Before you head to the supermarket, check what’s in the fridge and freezer, so you don’t end up with multiples.
 A big part of reducing waste is finding creative ways to repurpose your leftovers so they don’t go into the garbage.
 Googling ‘what to do with leftover ham/rice/stale bread’ will bring up a lot of recipes ideas, so start there.

 Consider the sustainability measures your favourite clothing brands are taking within their businesses.
 Have they committed to using ethical materials?
 Do they design their clothing to last?
 If you can, buy from brands that demand transparency across their production and supply chains to help ensure the welfare of people and the environment.
 If budget is an issue, consider buying second-hand or commit to shopping your own wardrobe instead of buying one-off outfits.

 We love what Country Road are doing with their Towards Circularity Collection.
 This collection is made with 30% recycled cotton fibres sourced from the brand’s own production runs, and includes sweat tops, pants and T-Shirts.
 Unlike regular recycled yarns, this innovative process means leftover Country Road fabrics are used to create new Country Road garments.
-The recycled cotton is blended with new cotton fibres to achieve fabric with the strength, durability and quality Country Road is known for.
+The recycled cotton is blended with new cotton fibres to achieve fabric with the strength, durability and quality Country Road is known for

 The first thing to know is that it’s unlikely you’ll find a single beauty brand that ticks every box when it comes to planet-friendly practices.
 That said, there are lots of ways for brands to create more conscious products, from refillable containers, vegan formulas and fair-trade ingredients to carbon-neutral production and delivery.
 If you’re feeling overwhelmed by all the green marketing promises, choose a few things that are genuinely important to you (for example, no animal testing and recyclable packaging) and let that guide you.